Diaper rash is very common, especially in babies who have started to eat solid foods. Here are ways you can help your child.

 Call Doctor If:

-- The rash seems severe (crusty, oozing, spreading).
+- The rash seems severe or infected (crusty, oozing, spreading).

 - The rash appears along with other symptoms, such as a fever or diarrhea.

 - The rash happens while the child is taking antibiotics.